Pagehey/basics/article.md

 - If the script is written in a snippet rendered many times, same JS is loaded again and again
 - It is not as secure as JS files when you interpolate user input
 - It does not take advantage of resource caching by browsers
-- If can lead to JS code too much dependant of HTML
+- It can lead to JS code too much dependant of HTML

 Why not simple JS files loaded in head?